symfony/symfony-docs/security/user_provider.rst

 Memory User Provider
 --------------------

-It's not recommended to use this provider in real applications because of its limitations and how difficult it is to manage users.
-It may be useful in application prototypes and for limited applications that don't store users in databases.
+It's not recommended to use this provider because of its limitations to manage users.
+It nonetheless may be useful in application prototypes and for specific applications that don't need to have a complex user modelisation.

 This user provider stores all user information in a configuration file, including their passwords.
 That's why the first step is to configure how these